-For the year ended June 30, 2020, the annual pension cost and actual contributions for the Central Office's portion of these plans for the priests and employees were \$398,232.
+For the year ended June 30, 2021, the actual contributions for the Central Office's portion of these plans for the priests and employees were \$389,536.

 The annual required contributions were actuarially determined as a percent of the covered payroll of the participating employees.
 The Central Office is not responsible for the unfunded liability unless determined otherwise by the Diocesan Finance Council and the Bishop in the future.